What Is Application Lifecycle Management?

 Why Is Application Lifecycle Management Important?

-Application lifecycle management is important for delivering quality releases on time.
+ALM is important for delivering quality releases on time.

 It helps you set the right requirements — and make sure they are met.
 It helps you improve the development process — and make sure your product is thoroughly tested as you go.
 And, most important, it helps everyone on your team stay on the same page.